deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 ## Tailscale and NordVPN Coexistence

-Both services run simultaneously on the MT6000 in Global Mode.
+Both services run simultaneously on the Flint 2 in Global Mode.
 Tailscale operates at a different network layer and maintains connectivity for remote access while NordVPN handles all internet-bound traffic.

 Default state: Router VPN always on (Global Mode).
 Tailscale always on.